kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 	$ kob status

 - **Command Arguments** :
-	- `status` - Show the list of environments and its versions that has been installed in the system
+	- `status` - Show the list of environments and its versions that has been installed in the system.

 - **Example** :
-	- KOBman environment is present is the system
+	- KOBman environment is present is the system.

 			$ kob status